 Before you hit the stadium, hit the classroom!

-Prior to a number of home football games in October and November, the Alumni Association hosts lectures presented by a select group of faculty.
+Prior to a number of home football games, the Alumni Association hosts lectures presented by a select group of faculty.
 These hour long programs provide alumni and friends with a chance to sample intellectual life on campus prior to catching up with classmates at tailgates and cheering on the Tigers on the gridiron.

 We invite you to visit our Fall Football Lecture series video archive to view lectures given in previous years.